Ayush-More/job_portal/DESIGN_QUICK_START.md

 # 🚀 Design System Quick Start Guide

-## Welcome to the Modern JobPortal Pro Design System!
+## Welcome to the Modern Ittihad Placement Design System!

 This guide will help you understand and use the new vibrant design system.